What happens to my information?

 Initial contact also provides an opportunity to discuss any issues, concerns, anticipated course and/or support requirements in more detail.
 This might include asking you about any special exam provisions you have received in the past, such as sitting in a separate room.

-Staff will also be able to provide details of other support resources available within the university, nationally and in the local area: for example, how to register with a GP, referrals to community mental health teams and voluntary sector services, peer support, availability of other specialist support workers and any funding for this support.
+Staff will also be able to provide details of other support resources available within the university, nationally and in the local area: for example, how to register with a GP, referrals to community mental health teams and voluntary sector services, peer support, availability of other specialist support workers and any funding for this support, such as Disabled Students' Allowances.

 A support plan is usually drawn up, which you will be given a copy of, and which will be forwarded to any other relevant staff.